vygr/ChrysaLisp/docs/EVENT_DISPATCH.md

 important technique that applications may find useful.

-The Docs application, `apps/docs/app.lisp`, uses the idea of a current state and searches an `emap` of state to handler function in order to process each line of the document being scanned.
+The Docs application, `apps/docs/app.lisp`, uses the idea of a current state and searches an `emap` of state to handler function in order to task each line of the document being scanned.
 If the state is not found in the `emap` then it uses the state to create a module name and dynamically loads that module, entering it into the `emap`.

 In this way the Docs application has the ability to be extended in functionality at runtime.
 The addition of a new document section handler